philbert440/documate-grok/portfolio/vitepress/story.md

 While going to college in Roanoke,VA I made some lifelong friends, and worked on some moee fun projects.
 One of them [Pheon Tech](/projects.html#pheon-technologies-group) involved me removing the LCD matrix out of my TV to build a multi-touch table and bought a projector to build a multi-touch wall in my apartment while working full-time to put myself through full-time college.
 I didn't sleep much.

 ## Early Career
-Microsoft gave me the experience of seeing inside many large enterprise IT organizations and how they operate their technology stack.
+Microsoft gave me the experience of seeing inside and contributing 1st hand to many large enterprise IT organizations.

 ## The Startup Years
-From WEU to Adapify to shipcode, the startup world is full of exciting projects to grow skills at a greatly increased pace.
+From We Evolve Us to Adapify to Shipcode, the startup world is full of exciting projects to grow skills at a greatly increased pace.

 ## Meeting My Wife
 Eventually met my best friend, fell in love, and married her in 2017.
+This is probably my greatest success because it lead to the next part.

 ## Building A Family
 In 2018, we welcomed our daughter Rose into the world and in 2023, our son Keai.
 We also have a 130lb Great Pyrenees named Bear, and a cat named Eevee.